Gabriele Tarquini: Honda (2013–2015)

 In July 2012, it was confirmed that Tarquini would drive a factory supported Honda Civic run by the returning JAS Motorsport team, alongside Tiago Monteiro in 2013.
 He qualified fifth for the season opening Race of Italy but was given a five–place grid penalty for race one having tapped René Münnich into a spin during qualifying.
 He finished race one in fourth and race two in third.
 He gave the Honda team its first pole position in the WTCC at the Race of Morocco.
 He finished second in race one but retired from race two when he lost control over one of the kerbs and collided with Alex MacDowall.

 Lada (2016)

 Tarquini driving for Lada at Paul Ricard during the 2016 World Touring Car Championship season.

-In his last season of WTCC he moved to the uncompetitive Lada team where he was able to score 2 victories.
+In his last season of WTCC, Tarquini moved to the uncompetitive Lada team, where he was able to score two victories.

 WTCR

 Hyundai (2018-2021)

 After spending the entire 2017 to develop the new Hyundai I30N, Tarquini raced in the new WTCR after the fusion between WTCC and International TCR.
-The 2018 saw him again protagonist and after an incredible battle with Muller he won his fourth title after BTCC, ETCC and WTCC.
+The 2018 season saw him again protagonist and after an incredible battle with Muller he won his fourth title after BTCC, ETCC and WTCC.
 He announced his retirement from racing at the 2021 Race of Italy.

 In a poll conducted by Motor Sport magazine in 2005, Tarquini was voted the 11th greatest touring car driver ever.